TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 # sbatch scripts.

-Most of the time you do not use the interactive way for submiting jobs into the cluster.
+Most of the time you do not use the interactive way for submitting jobs into the cluster.
 To submit jobs, you need to write all the instructions you want the computer to execute.
 This is what a script is.

 SLURM can use bash or computer scripting language (e.g. perl, python, etc) base script to read the instructions.
 The first line #!/bin/bash, called bash shebang, are reserved words that the computer needs to read and interpret in order to launch the program.
 The following lines, need to start with #SLURM and these are specific instructions SLURM uses to know how many resources and other parameters the job will use while is running.
 In our interactive job we used some of these SLURM parameters directly in the command line